Canard explosion and relaxation oscillation in planar, piecewise-smooth, continuous systems: Results

 The first case that will be considered is when the Hopf bifurcation occurs near the smooth fold at $x_M$.
 The local dynamics here are that of the smooth system \eqref{shadow} since $x_M >0$.
 Classical results discuss the nature of the Hopf bifurcation (i.e., local behavior), but technically do not discuss the full nature of the canard explosion since $F,$ and consequently the vector field, is not $C^3$.

 \begin{theorem} Let $0 < \epsilon \ll 1$ be sufficiently small and suppose the parameter $\lambda$ indicates the $x$-coordinate of a unique and transverse intersection point of the sets $\{ g(x,y;\lambda, \eps) =0 \}$ and $\{ y = F(x) \}$.
-If $g_x (x_M,F(x_M); x_M,\eps) >0,$ then the system \eqref{general} undergoes a Hopf bifurcation for some $\lambda_M$ in a neighborhood of $x_M$. \begin{enumerate}[(i)] \item If the Hopf bifurcation is supercritical, then it will produce canard cycles. \item If the Hopf bifurcation is subcritical, then it will produce relaxation oscillations. \end{enumerate} \end{theorem}
+If then the system \eqref{general} undergoes a Hopf bifurcation for some $\lambda_M$ in a neighborhood of $x_M$. \begin{enumerate}[(i)] \item If the Hopf bifurcation is supercritical, then it will produce stable canard cycles. \item If the Hopf bifurcation is subcritical, then it will produce stable relaxation oscillations.
+Additionally, unstable canard orbits will exist for values of $\lambda$ in an $\mathcal{O}(\eps)$ range prior to the bifurcation, and the canard orbits will be destroyed through the bifurcation. \end{enumerate} \end{theorem}

 \

 \begin{proof} The point $(\lambda, F(\lambda))$ is an equilibrium since it occurs at an equilibrium of the nullclines.
 Linearizing about this equilibrium provides the Jacobian

 Since $g_x (x_M, F(x_M); x_M, \eps) >0$, there exists a neighborhood $V(x_M)$ such that for all $\lambda \in V(x_M)$, $g_x (\lambda, F(\lambda); \lambda, \eps) > 0$.
 Also, since $F'(x_M) = f_+'(x_M) = 0$, there exists a $\lambda_H$ in a neighborhood of $x_M$ such that